Which ICS Functional Area Establishes Tactics and Directs All Operational Activities?

 The Operations Section Chief is the linchpin of tactical execution in ICS.
 Their responsibilities include:

 - Establishing Tactics: Developing and implementing actionable plans to achieve incident objectives.
-To give you an idea, during a wildfire, the Operations Chief might coordinate firelines, evacuation routes, and resource deployment.
+Take this: during a wildfire, the Operations Chief might coordinate firelines, evacuation routes, and resource deployment.

 - Directing Operational Activities: Overseeing field teams, ensuring tasks are completed on time, and adjusting strategies based on changing conditions.